ricdijk/cdk-iot-serverless/README.md

  * Athena objects with be removed after 2 days with an S3 policy
  * Ruuvi json objects will be removed after 7 days with a daily scheduled Lambda function

-Not: different methods since it is a test project.
+Note: different methods since it is a test project.

 ___
 # Known issue